Jaafar-Soudani/hospital-triage/readme.md

     "db_password" : "postgres"
 }
 ```
-The ``connectToDB.php`` uses this file to connect to the database.
-This file is included at the top of every DB-related server call.

 Staff members are "hard-built" into the database.
 The database can be set/reset at anytime running the ``Main.php`` file.
 Condition severity is rated on a scale of 1-10 (1 for least urgent, 10 for most urgent).
 Wait time is approximated using this metric (time-to-treat (min)= 3 * condition-severity).